flavienbwk/book-devops/eng/README.md

 Security has always been a matter of culture.
 However, the DevOps methodology introduces all the techniques that will allow an organization not to overlook good practices, previously neglected or lost in voluminous and cumbersome archives.

-The key is to understand that in DevOps mode, we operate on a principle of [iterative improvement cycles](#staying-close-to-the-business).
+The key is to understand that in DevOps mode, we operate on a principle of [iterative improvement cycles](#staying-close-to-business-needs).
 Projects are never set in terms of technology used, and deployments are continuous without human interaction.
 This ensures that innovation remains agile and always addresses the client's needs most accurately.

 But it's not a free-for-all: there are technological standards and procedures that control what's deployed, according to the security standards your organization demands.

-We'll delve deeper into the cultural aspects of the DevOps methodology in the chapter "[Embracing Failure](#embracing-failure)".
+We'll delve deeper into the cultural aspects of the DevOps methodology in the chapter "[Embracing failure](#embracing-failure)".

 ## Qualification, Certification, and Approval